 It wasn't the magical romantic moments when everything came together easily that pulled me through.
-It was diligence, patience, and a willingness to grow and mature.
-I could be talking about any meaningful commitment for that matter.

-It's a rare and precious situation to stick it out these days...
-There is a conspiracy in our culture to exchange the old for the new - with all things.
-Sellers are simply trying to get us to buy new things, but it's also our culture's fear of death and aging - which surfaces as a fascination of the new and the young.
+Tethered to the ground I accepted that my aspirations needed to take root with diligence, patience, and a willingness to grow and mature over time.
+I could be talking about my relationship with my wife, right? ...Or any meaningful commitment for that matter.
+It's a rare and precious situation to stick it out these days.
+There is a conspiracy in our culture to exchange the old for the new.
+It is simply our market trying to get us to buy things, but it is also our culture's fear of death and aging - which surfaces as a fascination of the new and the young.
+I read an article this week titled, "Are Painters Out of Ideas?"
+As if after 40,000 years of making paintings, humans finally ran out of things to paint.